pascal-parent/esphome/README.md

 ## Content
 This is a collection of ESPHome YAML scripts I use, each project has its own folder, please read the readme file in those folders for more information of that project.

-- LD2410C MMWave Sensor Module
+- LD2410C MMWave Sensor Module Usage
 - Weather Station [Added 04 Aug 2023]